What do you need to start a new AA meeting?

 Some old-timers will tell you that all you need is a resentment and a coffee pot.

 That’s because many new meetings get started when a few AA members find something amiss and decide they want a meeting of their own.

-You’ll need a meeting format of course.
+To start your new meeting you’ll need a format (or script) of course.

 You can use the Beyond Belief Meeting Format and adapt it to suit your new group’s desires and needs.

 And you will need a small group of people who will take responsibility for the meetings: unlocking the door, finding a chairperson, making the coffee… The long form of Tradition Three lays out the very simple requirements of an AA group:

 Our membership ought to include all who suffer from alcoholism.
 Hence we may refuse none who wish to recover.
 Nor ought AA membership ever depend upon money or conformity.
 Any two or three alcoholics gathered together for sobriety may call themselves an AA Group, provided that, as a group, they have no other affiliation.

 That’s pretty straightforward.